 You will be assigned a small seminar group at the beginning of term.
-Once per term, you will be responsible for holding a seminar synchronously or asynchronously via Canvas.
-You will be responsible for submitting a video, infographic or handout that presents a short review of the literature that highlights the key points and areas of tension from at least two of the assigned readings, as well as a critique of the arguments presented in the reading(s); A set of critical discussion questions posted in the group's discussion board, with responses and moderation of the online discussion or via the group chat; Design and moderation of an active learning exercise for the; A 1-page summary document of the week's discussion with key points, due on canvas by the following Tuesday at 12PM PDT.
+Once per term, you will be responsible for holding a seminar with a small group.
+You will be responsible for submitting: 1) an infographic OR handout that presents a short review of the literature that highlights the key points and areas of tension from at least two of the assigned readings as well as a critique of the arguments presented in the reading(s); 2) A set of critical discussion questions 3) Design and moderation of an active learning exercise; 4) A 1-page summary document of the week's discussion with key points, due on canvas by the following Tuesday at 12PM PDT.